Aif4thah/SecCW/README.md

 To exploit this proof of concept, I suggest, if the law permits, using an external LNA as an RF amplifier to gain a small amount of power.

 > [!WARNING]
+> It is not legal to transmit at any power on any frequency.
+Find out about current regulations before use a RF amplifier.

+> [!CAUTION]
 > Using an LNA or other external amplifiers can damage your SDR.
 Always use a DC blocker.

 Transmit with SDR (adjust LNA, VGA) :